raganwald/raganwald.github.com/_posts/2018-08-01-eight-queens.md

 I'd continue like this until there were eight queens, or I ran out of empty spaces.
 If I failed, I'd backtrack and try a different position for the last queen.
 If I ran out of different positions for the last queen, I'd try a different position for the second-to-last queen, and so on.

 I did not know the words for it, but I was performing a depth-first search of a "tree" of positions.
 I was trying to find a path that was eight queens deep.
+And I was keeping the board updated to do so.

+We can write a version of this, but the big observation is that in this method, the architecture of generating candidate sets of eight queens at a time, and passing them to the test function does not work.
+Separating those two concerns does not make this algorithm easy.